go-gormigrate/gormigrate/README.md

 It supports any of the [databases Gorm supports][gormdatabases]:

+- MySQL
 - PostgreSQL
-- MySQL
 - SQLite
-- Microsoft SQL Server
+- SQL Server
+- TiDB
+- Clickhouse

 ## Usage